Liying1996/ASBanalyzer/README.md

 -p: Paired-end reads, the 2 files are separated by a comma (','), cannot specify option -p after specifying option -s;

--h: The HDF5 files containing SNPs information converted from VCF, cannot specify option -h after specifying option -v;
+-h: The HDF5 files containing SNPs information converted from VCF (users can also directly provide the VCF file using the `-v` option, and the built-in WASP in the pipeline will convert it to the HDF5 format), cannot specify option -h after specifying option -v;

 -v: The VCF file containing heterozygous SNPs, cannot specify option -v after specifying option -h;

--m: The motifs of a transcript factor (you can download from [here](https://meme-suite.org/meme/meme-software/Databases/motifs/motif_databases.12.21.tgz));
+-m: The motif file of a transcript factor (users can download [here](https://meme-suite.org/meme/meme-software/Databases/motifs/motif_databases.12.21.tgz));

 -o: Output folder;